-If the formation lap is started behind the safety car (see Article 36.14 c)), the original race distance will be deemed to be the distance calculated in accordance with Article 5.3(c).
-However, the maximum race time of three (3) four hours (see Article 5.3 b) will commence at the scheduled race start time.
+If the formation lap is started behind the safety car (see Article 36.15c)), the original race distance will be deemed to be the distance calculated in accordance with Article 5.3c).
+However, the maximum race time of three (3) hours (see Article 5.3 b) will commence at the scheduled race start time.